 As much as Court loves to hunt and fish, her condition and the chair she is in now makes it all extremely difficult.
 Last fall, Courtney had the opportunity to test drive an Action Trackchair, which she fell in love with!
 This chair would allow her to traverse the rough and rocky terrain here in Colorado, and be able to access the areas where she loves to hunt and fish!
 During the long, cold winters we have here in North Park, it would also be a tremendous help just for Court getting out and about in general.
 It’s tough for her to make it through the deep snow and ice in her regular wheelchair.

 If you can help, please do so.
-Courtney has a spirit of adventure that shows no limits, and she certainly hasn’t let her injury hold her back.
+Courtney has a spirit of adventure that shows no limits, and she certainly hasn’t let her injury hold her back and has now contacted a personal injury lawyer.

 Donations also can be made by check or money order to: